tesibelda/nodestat/README.md

  fc_host - fibrechannel metrics from /sys/class/fc_host/\
  net - network interface metrics from /sys/class/net/\
  pressure - metrics from /proc/pressure/\
+ userprocs - metrics for the number of processes and threads per user\
 Metric timestamp precision will be 1s.

 * Restart or reload Telegraf.